3 Ways to Wear White Jeans For Winter

 #3.
 White Jeans + Neutrals

 Perhaps my favorite way to wear white jeans this time of year is to pair them with neutrals like grey or camel or taupe.

 In this case, I wore a camel pullover sweater and chestnut over the knee boots.
 For a pop of color, I added a plaid scarf.

-Sizes are limited in my sweater, but J.Crew and Everlane both have a good camel cashmere crewneck to consider if this is something your closet is missing.
+J.Crew and Everlane both have a good camel cashmere crewneck to consider if this is something your closet is missing.
 Camel isn’t the best color next to my face, so I usually wear a scarf and/or a top layer that is more flattering.

 I like the chestnut OTK boots with this, but as with all of the other outfit combos, you can definitely swap them out for ankle boots or loafers if you prefer.

 The key to making white jeans work in the wintertime is to wear other pieces that are chunky and wintry so the white jeans look intentional.
 I think a contrasting quilted vest would add a nice dimension to this outfit.
 Navy or black would be a nice choice with a different scarf.
 Maybe I’ll try that in the next week or two!
 See more of this look in THIS POST.

 I hope this post was helpful.
 My favorite outfits are usually the ones where I take wardrobe basics like these and put together different color combinations to make different outfits.

 Don’t miss a post!